Film and TV drama

-It’s not essential by any means, but if you want a degree, have a look at ScreenSkills’ list of recommended courses and select ones in filmmaking or film and television production.
-We recognise courses with our Tick award where they offer training in the relevant fields, dedicate time to building a portfolio, and have strong links with the film and TV drama industries.
+It’s not essential by any means, but if you want a degree, have a look at ScreenSkills’ list of recommended courses in film and TV.
+We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the film and TV industries.

 Go to ScreenSkills’ events, especially Open Doors where you can meet people who work in the industry.
 Give people in the camera department your details and ask if you can do work experience.
 Look at our page that explains how to network well.

 Create a LinkedIn profile.
 See if there’s a Facebook page or other social media group for people making films or videos in your area.
 Join it.
 Create a ScreenSkills profile.